Setup

 Privacy controls

-Shoulders provides 28 AI tools across five categories (workspace, references, feedback, notebooks, web research).
+Shoulders provides 29 AI tools across six categories (workspace, references, feedback, notebooks, web research, creation).
 Each tool can be individually enabled or disabled in Settings → Tools.

-Four tools transmit data to third-party services beyond your AI provider: web_search and fetch_url (via Exa), search_papers (via OpenAlex, with Exa and CrossRef fallbacks), and add_reference (via CrossRef for DOI lookup).
+Five tools transmit data to third-party services beyond your AI provider: web_search and fetch_url (via Exa), search_papers (via OpenAlex, with Exa and CrossRef fallbacks), add_reference (via CrossRef for DOI lookup), and generate_image (via Gemini).
 These are clearly labelled as external.
-A single "Disable all external tools" toggle removes all four at once.
+A single “Disable all external tools” toggle removes all five at once.

 Disabled tools are removed from the AI’s definitions entirely — the model does not know they exist and cannot attempt to use them.